 For a healthy adult, if supplements are used, they should generally be taken at levels close to the RDI.
 High-dose supplements should not be taken unless recommended under medical advice.

-Vitamins and minerals as a short-term measure
+Vitamin and mineral supplements are a short-term measure

 Where to get help